Dtenwolde/duckdb-community-extension-analysis/pages/index.md

 ---
-title: DuckDB community extension weekly downloads
+title: DuckDB extension weekly downloads
-description: Explore dynamic insights into weekly and monthly download trends for DuckDB community extensions, all in one interactive dashboard!
+description: Explore dynamic insights into weekly and monthly download trends for DuckDB extensions, all in one interactive dashboard!
 og: /images/main.png
 ---